-&lt;sup>14 An extension of these models allows for employee category specific baseline hazards.
-The estimates of such models, available on request, are virtually identical to the estimates of the presented models in differ from (2), (4) and (6) only insofar as the second set of specifications controls for the position in the employee category specific wage distribution.
-The baseline hazard for specification (1), plotted in figure 3, shows a clear downward trend over the entire period, and is roughly twice as large before and during the crisis as in the years 2000-2002.
-It is striking that in 1997 and 1999 the hazard shoots up at the end of year but that the jump in the hazard rate in 1998 takes place in the two months immediately following the crisis.
-We estimate hazard rates for the entire period and for the two sub-periods 1997-1999 and 2000- 2002.
+In order to see what drives separation rates, we estimate Cox proportional hazard models in which we specify calendar time as the duration variable (cf. Dohmen and Pfann, 2004) and assume the same baseline hazard for all five employee specific categories.
+The results are shown in Table 3.
+Specifications (1), (3) and (5) differ from (2), (4) and (6) only insofar as the second set of specifications controls for the position in the employee category specific wage distribution.
+The baseline hazard for specification (1), plotted in figure 3, shows a clear downward trend over the entire period, and is roughly twice as large before and during the crisis as in the years 2000-